getty-zig/getty.so/docs/user-guide/tutorial/setup.md

     ```
 &nbsp;

-6. To verify everything, replace the contents of `src/main.zig` with the following code:
+6. To verify everything, replace the contents of `src/main.zig` with the following code and then run the application:

     ```zig title="<code>src/main.zig</code>"
     const std = @import("std");